-In India, directors are appointed by shareholders, just as they are in many other common law jurisdictions.
+In India, directors of public companies are appointed by shareholders, just as they are in many other common law jurisdictions.
 However, there is no mandatory annual re-election requirement for directors of public companies (whether listed or otherwise).
-Independent directors are appointed for a term of up to five years,2 and, absent any special provisions in the articles (which are uncommon), one-third of all non-independent directors are subject to retirement and re-election (unless the articles require this for all the non-independent directors).3 This contrasts with the position in England and Wales, where the requirement under the UK Corporate Governance Code on a 'comply or explain' basis for all FTSE 350-listed companies to annually reappoint directors serves as a powerful governance tool to keep directors in check.
-However, in the recent past, there have been a number of instances where investors have been more active with regard to the appointment and removal of directors of listed companies (see Section IV iii).
+Independent directors are appointed for a term of up to five years,2 and at least two thirds of all non-independent directors are subject to rotational retirement and re-election (unless the articles require this for all the non-independent directors).3 This contrasts with the position in England and Wales, where the requirement under the UK Corporate Governance Code on a 'comply or explain' basis for all FTSE 350-listed companies to annually reappoint directors serves as a powerful governance tool to keep directors in check.
+However, there have been recent instances where investors have been more active with regard to the appointment and removal of directors of listed companies (see Section IV iii).

-In addition to the traditional board appointment route discussed above, an investor can also seek board representation as a 'small shareholder' by acquiring a small number of shares and then petitioning the company with the support of the lower of 1,000 other small shareholders or 10 per cent of the total number of small shareholders.4 However, this has been hard to achieve in practice.
-For instance, in August 2017, Unifi Capital, attempted to seek the appointment of such a small shareholder director on the board of Alembic.5 Although the board successfully resisted this (the small shareholders were allegedly clients of Unifi Capital), and in 2021 the Supreme Court ruled that an 18.37 per cent shareholder could not use this provision to gain board representation.6
+An investor can also theoretically seek board representation as a 'small shareholder' by acquiring a small number of shares and then petitioning the company with the support of the lower of 1,000 other small shareholders or 10 per cent of the total number of small shareholders.4 However, this has been hard to achieve in practice.
+For instance, in August 2017, Unifi Capital failed in its attempt to appoint a small shareholder director on the board of Alembic5 (the small shareholders were allegedly clients of Unifi Capital), and in 2021 the Supreme Court ruled that an 18.37 per cent shareholder could not use this provision to gain board representation.6

-There is also currently no impediment to companies removing additional responsibilities or designations conferred upon directors.
-This issue attracted attention in the recent corporate leadership tussle in Tata Sons (see Sections III and IV), where the company's articles did not require shareholder approval for the removal of the incumbent from his role as chair of the board (although the removal of his directorship required shareholder approval).
+Also, the removal of non-statutory responsibilities or designations conferred upon directors does not require shareholder approval.
+For instance, as discussed further in Section II.vi, the articles of Tata Sons did not require shareholder approval for the removal of Cyrus Mistry from his role as chair of the board (although the removal of his directorship required shareholder approval).

 ii Control over executive remuneration

 Shareholders have voted down executive remuneration packages in a number of instances.
-In 2018, shareholders rejected the compensation of Neeraj Kanwar (managing director and promoter of the Apollo Group), leading to a 30 per cent reduction in his compensation, which was subsequently approved.
-Other instances include the rejection of executive remuneration resolutions in Tata Motors' annual general meeting in 2014 were rejected, and in 2011 Seamac and ARSS Infrastructure in 2011 withdrew their executive compensation resolutions.8 In 2017, Infosys, one of India's leading IT companies, was criticised by its founders for the levels of severance payments made to exiting executives (see Section IV).8
+In 2018, shareholders rejected the compensation of the managing director and promoter of the Apollo Group), leading to a 30 per cent reduction in his compensation, which was subsequently approved.
+Previously, the executive remuneration resolutions in Tata Motors' annual general meeting in 2014 were rejected, and in 2011 Seamac and ARSS Infrastructure in 2011 withdrew their executive compensation resolutions.8 In 2017, Infosys, a leading IT company, was criticised by its founders for the levels of severance payments made to exiting executives (see Section IV).9

 iii The ability to requisition shareholders' meetings and postal ballots

-Shareholders holding at least one-tenth of voting paid-up share capital can notify the board to requisition an extraordinary general meeting (EGM),9 and if the board does not call the EGM within 21 days of the requisition notice, the shareholders may themselves call the EGM (to be held within three months).10 If the directors fail to convene an EGM following a valid requisition notice, they become liable for any requisition-related expenses.11 Although a useful tool for activists, ironically, the requisitioning of an EGM has also been used in one case to strengthen the promoter's position by removing certain directors (see Section III.i).
+Shareholders holding at least one-tenth of voting paid-up share capital can notify the board to requisition an extraordinary general meeting (EGM),10 and if the board does not call the EGM within 21 days of the requisition notice, the shareholders may themselves call the EGM (to be held within three months).11 If the directors fail to convene an EGM following a valid requisition notice, they become liable for any requisition-related expenses.12

 iv Shareholders' influence over corporate strategy

 Under Indian company law, directors are delegated the authority to manage company affairs, subject to the satisfaction of their duties.
-Public campaigns by third parties to encourage a change of strategic direction are uncommon, but shareholders do have certain powers to keep management and promoters in check.
+Public campaigns to encourage a change of strategic direction have so far been uncommon, but shareholders do have certain powers to keep management and promoters in check.

 Although there is no Indian equivalent as comprehensive as the 'class tests' under the UK Listing Authority's Listing Rules, the SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 (the Listing Regulations) require shareholders' special resolutions (i.e., a 75 per cent approval threshold) for any disposal of a controlling interest in a 'material subsidiary' or any transfer of a significant portion of the subsidiary's assets.

-Also, regardless of listing status, as a result of statutory special resolution approval requirements, minority shareholders holding more than 25 per cent of a company's voting power can influence a number of transactions that are subject to special resolution approval requirements.
-These include the issue of new shares13 by all companies, public or private, on a non-preemptive basis (which will affect non-cash consideration in M&A transactions), any transfer of an undertaking by a public company14 (which is the most direct statutory control over M&As) and any borrowing by a public company in excess of that company's paid-up share capital, free reserves and securities premium (which will affect the financing of M&A transactions).15
+Also, regardless of listing status, as a result of statutory special resolution approval requirements, minority shareholders holding more than 25 per cent of a company's voting power can influence certain key corporate actions such as the issuance of new shares14 on a non-pre-emptive basis (which will affect non-cash consideration in M&A transactions), any transfer of an undertaking by a public company15 (which is the most direct statutory control over M&As) and any borrowing by a public company in excess of that company's paid-up share capital, free reserves and securities premium (which will affect the financing of M&A transactions).16

-Finally, the Listing Regulations do set out certain principles that have relevance in an activist context, including the rights of shareholders to 'participate in, and to be sufficiently informed of, decisions concerning fundamental corporate changes' and a principle requiring the 'protection of minority shareholders from abusive actions by, or in the interest of, controlling shareholdings either directly or indirectly, and effective means of redress'.
+Finally, the Listing Regulations provide for the rights of shareholders to 'participate in, and to be sufficiently informed of, decisions concerning fundamental corporate changes' and a principle requiring the 'protection of minority shareholders from abusive actions by, or in the interest of, controlling shareholdings either directly or indirectly, and effective means of redress'.
 These principles have not been used by activist shareholders, but boards of listed companies do need to be wary of potential investor complaints to SEBI in the future.

 v The position of shareholders and boards in public M&A situations

 Despite the availability of these rights, hostile takeovers have historically been rare.
 However, 2018 saw a contested public M&A transaction involving Fortis Healthcare, in which shareholders succeeded in removing a director (see Section IV).
-More recently, in 2019, Larsen & Toubro completed a hostile offer for Mindtree.
-These are encouraging signs.
+Further, in 2019, Larsen & Toubro completed a hostile offer for Mindtree.

 vi Legal remedies available to shareholders

-The advent of CA 2013 is perceived as having significantly improved shareholders' legal remedies in India.
+The Companies Act 2013 (the CA 2013) is perceived as having significantly improved shareholders' legal remedies.
 Although it is true that new remedies have been created, the lengthy nature of the litigation process in India and the judicial history of enforcing shareholder rights should temper expectations.

 vii Other issues